Earth Day: Do the simple things first for a greener EMS operation

 Updated October 1, 2015

 A lot has changed since I first learned about Earth Day in 1989.
-Recycling is now common in most organizations and communities, compact fluorescent light bulbs are widely available, and “green” is now a marketing buzzword.
+Recycling is now common in most organizations and communities, LED light bulbs are widely available, and “green” is a marketing buzzword.

 How has your EMS organization incorporated green practices in its operations and patient care?
 Where do you have opportunities for improvement?
 Start making your organization more green by doing these simple things:

 - Make recycling containers for paper, plastic bottles and aluminum cans readily available in your stations and office areas.
 Regularly emptying these containers will help encourage their use.

 - Replace light bulbs where you can with LED bulbs.

 - Use auto-on and auto-off motion sensing light switches in garages and day rooms to reduce electricity use.

 - Wash ambulances and other vehicles with cold water.
 Only wash vehicles when needed.

 - Turn off the TV and room lights when you leave for a call.